 Ardtornish Estate – Woodland Creation Programme – Phase 2

-In accordance with the best practice guidelines relating to stakeholder engagement, Ardtornish hereby invites you to comment on its plans to further increase native woodland cover on the estate, building on phase 1 which is nearing completion.
+In accordance with the best practice guidelines relating to stakeholder engagement, Ardtornish Estate hereby invites you to comment on its plans to further increase native woodland cover on the estate, building on phase one.

-Phase 2 will expand, regenerate and connect our native broadleaf cover in the heart of the estate by creating up to six new woodlands and enclosing existing woodlands during 2019-21.
-In total 667 hectares will be enclosed, comprising 196 hectares of new trees, 100 hectares of existing mature woods and 371 hectares of remnant pockets of scrub woodland with associated open ground.
+Phase two will expand, regenerate and connect our native broadleaf cover in the heart of the estate by creating four new woodlands and enclosing existing woodlands during 2020-21.

-As well as farm and deer management considerations, a suite of environmental (peat depth & ground water conditions) and ecological (breeding birds & vegetation) surveys have been undertaken to inform the site selection process.
-Archaeology, landscape impact and public access are also being taken in to consideration.
+As well as farm and deer management considerations, a range of environmental and ecological surveys have been undertaken to inform the site selection process.
+Archaeology, landscape impact and public access are also being taken into consideration.

 Whilst the total size of the enclosed areas in relation to the volume of new planting might appear disproportionate, the scheme is designed to maximise the protection afforded to existing native woodlands, including riparian habitats, by encouraging extensive natural regeneration.

-Compartment A is located to the north of Ardtornish House.
 Compartments B, C and D are located around Loch Tearnait.
-Compartments E and F are located on the south east face of Achranich hill.
+Compartment F is located on the south east face of Achranich hill.

 The woodlands are designed in accordance with best practice contained in UK Forest Standards and native woodland creation guidelines.